itsS4nty/github-repo-storage/README.md

 - Aggregate projects that are interconnected or related.

 ## Requirements
-- Rust: make sure you have Rust and Cargo installed on your machine.
+- **Rust**: make sure you have Rust and Cargo installed on your machine.
 To install it, visit the official [Rust website](https://www.rust-lang.org/learn/get-started) and follow the instructions.
-- GitHub Personal Access Token (PAT): required to be able to get your repositories.
+- **GitHub Personal Access Token (PAT)**: required to be able to get your repositories.
-- MongoDB: make sure MongoDB is installed on your machine.
+- **MongoDB**: make sure MongoDB is installed on your machine.
 [Here](https://www.mongodb.com/try) you can follow the instructions to install it.

 ## Installation
 1. Clone the repository: